daren-thomas/getting-and-cleaning-data-course-project/README.md

 - `CodeBook.md` (a description of the variables, the data, and any transformations or work that I performed to clean up the data)
 - `UCI HAR Dataset/` (a folder containing the original dataset, the raw data)
 - `run_analysis.R` (a script to produce the tidy data from the raw data)
-- `uci_har_dataset.csv` (a tidy version of the raw data as described in the codebook)
+- `uci_har_dataset.txt` (a tidy version of the raw data as described in the codebook)
-- `uci_har_dataset_averages.csv` (a tidy version of the raw data as described in the codebook, each variable averaged for each activity and each subject)
+- `uci_har_dataset_averages.txt` (a tidy version of the raw data as described in the codebook, each variable averaged for each activity and each subject)

 ## A note on running the script